Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Soundness of Uniform Substitution

 \begin{proof}[of \rref{thm:ussound}] Let the premise $\phi$ be valid, \iest $\lstate[alt]{v} \vDash \phi$ for all pairs $\lstate[alt]{v}$ of interpretation and state.
 For proving the conclusion, let $\lstate{v}$ be any pair of interpretation and state.
 By validity of the premise, thus $\lstateadj[v]{v} \vDash \phi$.
 Since $\pstate{v}$ is a $\emptyset$-variation of $\pstate{v}$, \rref{lem:unisubs_fml_prog} implies $\lstate{v} \vDash \usTabooOp{\emptyset}{\phi}$. \qedhere \end{proof}

-\iflongversion\else \rref{thm:usrulesound} even allows instantiation of axiomatic proof rules using uniform substitution.
+Besides the instantiation of axioms by \RuleName{US}, \rref{thm:usrulesound} even allows instantiation of axiomatic proof rules using uniform substitution.
 The rule must be locally sound, \iest validity of the premises in any interpretation implies validity of the conclusion under this interpretation.